johnmathews/johnmathews.is/data/blog/when-bitcoin-top.md

 are seeing lower highs and higher lows during each subsequent market cycle.

 The single biggest factor driving multi-year market cycles appears to be the decreasing rate of supply increase (the issuance rate).
-The last 3 halvings[ref]Every 210,000 blocks, the number of bitcoin awarded to the miner for successfully adding a block is halved.
-The last halving occurred in May 2020 and the rate of issuance halved from 12.5 BTC/block to 6.25 BTC/block[/ref] seem to have provoked the last 3 bull cycles.
+The last 3 halvings[^1] seem to have provoked the last 3 bull cycles.
 We are in the third bull cycle now (April 2021) and I fully expect it to be followed by a bear cycle.